DataMeta/Ishido/README.md

 # Ishido
-A game of japanese checkers for Android for testing game playing AI
+A turn-based tile puzzle game for Android, for testing AI search algorithms such as MinMax with alpha-beta pruning.